 I recently stumbled into this amazing place at a mall in Oklahoma.
 The home decor and clothing were adorable, and get this: the saleslady asked if there was anything I needed prayer for.
 What?
 Yes, this is apparently a thing.
 In fact, a portion of the website has a dedicated space for prayer requests.
 How cool is that?
 So you can pick up a cheeky compact mirror (my favorite says, “I did not wake up like this”) or a chic boho tunic and leave knowing you’ve been lifted up to the throne room of heaven.
 Also, 10% of their proceeds every Monday are given to local and global charities.
 Their online selection is spot-on, so check them out!

-If you’ve ever felt turned off by the Old Testament, this video is for you.
-Ted explains how people east of the cross are to engage the first half of the Bible.
+If you’ve ever felt confused by the Old Testament, this article is for you.
+Glen explains how people east of the cross are to engage the first half of the Bible.
 You can bring your fears, questions, and hangups and get a refreshing perspective on Genesis through Malachi.
 Spoiler alert: Jesus is there in all of it.
 It’s time to fall in love with the entirety of God’s Word.

 Blog Post: Shannan Martin’s These Are the Glory Days

 “I was made for summer.”
 Can you relate?
 I think at least half of New England might.
 Shannan pens beautiful sentiments that will make you want to hunt for a swimsuit as she ponders motherhood and her place in God’s story.